 Essential track: "Impossible Winner"

-Don't get me wrong.
-Dodge and Burn is an enjoyable album of fuzzed out guitar rock if you like what Jack White does.
+Sure, if you like what Jack White does, Dodge and Burn is an enjoyable album of fuzzed out guitar rock.
 I'm just sort of bored with it, and am getting impatient for him to reach his full potential.
 Much less make a masterpiece.

 Brooding, darkly melodic album closer "Impossible Winner" is the only song that sounds any different than what surrounds it.
 Not coincidentally, the piano and string led ballad is easily the best song on the album.